How to use the Postoria MCP server

 After saving the configuration, restart or refresh your MCP client, then ask it to use Postoria.

-For hosted MCP clients, use the hosted endpoint:
+For hosted MCP connections, use this endpoint:

 https://mcp.postoria.io/mcp